Mitch Horowitz: Writing and lectures

+Horowitz has also collaborated with author, speaker, and podcaster Douglas Rushkoff, known for his work on occult and esoteric history and ideas.
+In 2023, the two did a live talk on stage at an event titled "Can Magick Save Us? – Team Human Live in NYC," and Horowitz has been a recurring guest on Rushkoff's podcast, where they have explored questions and challenges of technology, media, and psychology.

 In 2009, Horowitz was on the faculty of the urban holistic learning center, the New York City Open Center, for its annual Esoteric Quest.
-He presented lectures at the Open Center entitled The Psychic Highway: New York’s 'Burned-Over District' and the Growth of Alternative Spirituality in America and Made in America: The Hidden History of ‘Positive Thinking’.
+He presented lectures at the Open Center entitled The Psychic Highway: New York's 'Burned-Over District' and the Growth of Alternative Spirituality in America and Made in America: The Hidden History of 'Positive Thinking.

 Horowitz has called attention to the worldwide problem of violence against accused witches, helping draw notice to the human rights element of the issue.
 Chinese government censors excised nearly 40% of a Mandarin translation of Horowitz's 2014 book One Simple Idea, a history of the positive-mind movement.

 Horowitz wrote the catalogue essay for the 2025 Raymond Pettibon / John Newsom exhibit The Seven Deadly Sins and The Seven Heavenly Virtues at the Kebbel Villa Museum in Schwandorf, Germany, noting: "Raymond Pettibon and John Newsom do us the favor of avoiding the shallows of explicitness and instead capture jarring episodes of the sinful and salvific, notions incomplete and often confusing in our lives."
 In the essay Horowitz further wrote, "I will not deny my joy at writing about Pettibon whose Black Flag bars are tattooed on top of my righthand; I saw them at age seventeen in 1982."

 Writer Will Solomon in CounterPunch called Horowitz's 2025 book Practical Magick "an impressive blend of interrogated history and hands-on, practical techniques," noting that "Horowitz's writing stands out for its fundamentally sober, journalistic engagement with the material."